 We’ll break them down…

-Ombré: Much like dip-dye, ombré is a somewhat “blocky” colouring technique.
-It features a transition from light to dark, but there’s a colour in between the roots and the tips that makes it look more natural.
+Ombré: Much like dip-dye, ombré is a somewhat “blocky” coloring technique.
+It features a transition from light to dark, but there’s a color in between the roots and the tips that makes it look more natural.

 Now we’ve got that covered, why not have a browse of the most covetable dip-dyes out there?
 Keep scrolling for two-tone looks you’ll want to print out and take to your next hair appointment.

 Want something super subtle like Olivia Munn?
 Ask your hairstylist to balayage a few pieces around the mid-lengths and ends.
 This looks particularly good if you have some layers.

 Super-blonde ends can make a real two-tone statement when pulled into a topknot like Miley Cyrus’s.
 Protect your bleached ends with a hair-strengthening treatment like Olaplex Number 3 Hair Protector ($28).

 Want to go a creamy blonde like Laverne Cox?
 Ask your colorist to apply a toner at the backwash to help remove any yellow hues.